-Students suspended over rape jokes
+Students suspended over hate posts

 The first year history and politics student said the initial reaction from the university "wasn't intense enough".

-Miss Jaswal said the complainant went to The Tab to share the messages because the university was being "lenient".

-A spokeswoman for the university's student union (SU) said it "condemns the content" of the messages and hopes to see a conclusion "as swiftly as possible."
+A spokeswoman for the university's student union [SU] said it "condemns the content" of the messages and hopes to see a conclusion "as swiftly as possible."

 "The SU has been supporting the victims and will continue to do so," she added.